vrdhn/java-koans/README.md

 ## philosphy

-* Covers mostly language, going in librarie only when needed
+* Covers mostly language, going in libraries only when needed

 * Part 1 -> Structure of method
 * Part 2 -> Structure of class/interface/records etc.